HubSpot/drop/docs/intro.md

 - Drops can be nested within other drops
 - Drops can be attached to any of 12 attachment points on the target, or you can leverage the full power of Tether to position your drop anywhere.
 - Drops can be configured to open when the user clicks or hovers.
-- A development team at [HubSpot](http://github.hubspot.com) who care about making it do everything you need.
+- Drop is maintained by developers at [HubSpot](http://github.hubspot.com) who care about making it do everything you need.

 ### Dependencies

-None!
+Tether

 ### Browser Support